4ghora/4ghora.githhub.io/_posts/Comptia/Security Plus/2022-02-12-Security Plus Chapter 3.md

 ---
 title: Security Plus Chapter 3 - Security Applications And Devices
 categories: [Comptia,Security Plus, Chapter 3]
-tags: [comptia,basics,security,notes]     # TAG names should always be lowercase
+tags: [comptia,basics,security,notes,firewall,os,operaing,systems,system,]     # TAG names should always be lowercase
 ---

 ## 1. Software Firewalls

 ### Software Firewalls:
-Personal firewalls AKA Host Based Firewalls: Software applications that protects a single computer from an unwanted internet traffic.
++ Personal firewalls AKA Host Based Firewalls: Software applications that protects a single computer from an unwanted internet traffic.
 These works by applying set of rules on the traffic that is attempting t come into or go out of protected system.

 ### Firewalls In Different Systems:
 1. **Windows**: Windows Firewall

-    There are 2 types of windows firewalls:
++ There are 2 types of windows firewalls:

-    -> Basic Version(Can be found in Control Panel)
+  + Basic Version(Can be found in Control Panel)

-    -> Windows Firewall with advanced security(can be accessed by tying wf.msc)
+  + Windows Firewall with advanced security(can be accessed by tying wf.msc)

-2. **MacOs X**: PF & IPFW:
+1. **MacOs X**: PF & IPFW:

-    -> PF: Packet Filter(Found in osX 10.10 or higher)
++ PF: Packet Filter(Found in osX 10.10 or higher)

-    -> IPFW: Internet Protocol Firewall
++ IPFW: Internet Protocol Firewall

-    ->Both can be found in free bsd systems.
++ Both can be found in free bsd systems.

-3. **Linux**:   Iptables
+2. **Linux**:   Iptables

 ## 2. Intrusion Detection Systems

 ### IDS -> Intrusion Detection Systems:
-Devices or software applications that maintain a system or network and analyzes the data passing through it in order to identify an incident or attack.
++ Devices or software applications that maintain a system or network and analyzes the data passing through it in order to identify an incident or attack.

 ### 2 Types Of IDS:
 1. **HIDS(Host Based IDS)**: Software installed on a system or server & will log everything on a system identify the suspicious things or programs.